-Tables 11 and 12 reflect existing and forecasted annual transportation GHG emissions by vehicle source as a result of the Amendment to the Plan.
+Tables 12 and 13 reflect existing and forecasted annual transportation GHG emissions by vehicle source as a result of the Amendment to the Plan.
 Impact 2.5-2 in the Final EIR found that implementation of the Plan would result in a net reduction in GHG emissions in 2050 when compared to existing conditions, and therefore the impact was less than significant (LS).
-The amendment further reduces transportation emissions relative to the Final EIR; however, the reductions are negligible relative to baseline conditions.
+The Amendment results in decreases to transportation emissions relative to baseline conditions (2015); however, the reductions are minor increases relative to the Final EIR.
+Nonetheless, the Amendment does not result in any changes to the significance conclusions in the Final EIR.